Houtong Shrine

 Address:61 Houtong Road, Ruifang District, New Taipei City 224, Taiwan

 Transportation Methods:1.
-Take Keelung Bus 808 to the "Jieshou Bridge Head" or "Welfare House" stop, or take Keelung Bus F808 to the "Jieshou Bridge Head" stop, and then walk to your destination.
-2. Take a train heading towards Yilan and get off at Hohuang Station, then cross Jieshou Bridge and walk along the trail to reach your destination.
+Take Keelung Bus 808 to "Jieshou Bridge Head" or "Welfare Society" station, or take Keelung Bus F808 to "Jieshou Bridge Head" station, then walk to your destination.
+2. Take a train heading towards Yilan and get off at Hohsin Station, then walk along the path past Jieshou Bridge Head to reach your destination.

 Recommended Hotel Bookings